European Flood and Climate Change: Examining the Potential Impact on Insured Losses

 Senior Consulting Analyst - Capital and Resilience Solutions, RMS

-Arnaud holds a master's degree in Risk and Disaster Science from University College London.
+Arnaud holds a master's degree in Risk, Disaster and Resilience from University College London.